SkynetLabs/skynet-kernel/README.md

 You can get all of them on debian using the command `sudo apt-get install make curl jq`

+The deploy script will deploy files to Skynet using a portal.
+The default is https://siasky.net/, but another portal can be set with the environment variable SKYNET\_PORTAL.

 ## Building the kernel

 To build the kernel, just run 'make'.